athsb009/Zapdash/README.md

 ### Directory Descriptions:
 - **frontend/**: This folder contains the frontend code, built using React.js and Next.js.
 It handles the user interface and client-side logic for creating and managing workflows.
-- **hooks/**: This folder stores custom React hooks, which might be shared across different components in the frontend or between frontend and backend logic for utilities, API calls, or authentication.
+- **hooks/**: This hook triggers the event that sends solana token as a reward and then triggers the gmail to send notification to the user.
 - **primary-backend/**: The main backend server, built using Node.js, Express.js, and TypeScript.
 It manages API requests, user authentication, and workflow logic.
 It connects to the PostgreSQL database and coordinates workflow execution.
-- **processor/**: This component is likely responsible for processing workflows or middleware logic.
-It could include operations like validating workflows, interacting with third-party APIs, or managing triggers and actions.
+- **processor/**: This component is responsible for processing workflows or middleware logic.
+It includes operations like validating workflows, interacting with third-party APIs, or managing triggers and actions.
-- **worker/**: This folder contains the background processing logic, possibly involving Kafka for message queueing and asynchronous task processing.
-It handles tasks like sending notifications, scheduling jobs, or processing workflows that run in the background.
+- **worker/**: This folder contains the background processing logic, involving Kafka for message queueing and asynchronous task processing.
+It handles tasks like sending notifications, scheduling jobs, and processing workflows that run in the background.

 ## Installation
 To set up the project locally, follow these steps: